Lone Working Policy Guide

-What is the purpose of a Lone Working Policy and do I need one?
+What is the purpose of a Lone Working Policy?

 1. Purpose of your document

-Be sure to use your Lone Working Policy to define a lone worker and outline why it’s important to protect them.
+Be sure to use your Lone Working Policy to define what a lone worker is.

 5. Lone worker device implementation

 Explain the support that will be provided to your lone workers to ensure they can do their jobs effectively and safely.
 This will probably include the provision of lone worker safety devices or personal safety apps, along with a clear procedure for their use.

 6. Training requirements

 Highlight any training and development that may be required to support your lone workers in adhering to your Lone Working Policy and procedures.
 This may evolve over time so remember to keep it up to date.